 A rare and unique Lisa Larson piece, large hippopotamus

-This is a unique piece that is one of a kind in the world.
-Since Lisa Larson's death, her works have become even more valuable.
-This piece will never be available again and is worth the price.
+Since Lisa Larson's death, her work has become even more valuable.
+This work is worth its price, as it will never be available again.
 Don't miss this opportunity to see it.

 ■Details Manufacturer: Gustavsberg Designer: Lisa Larson Title: Flodhäst / Hippo Era: Around 1960 Country of origin: Sweden Condition: ★★★★★ (5: Complete)